- Search The Registry

 Yolanda Vargas Dulché

 *Yolanda Vargas Dulché de la Parra was born on this date in 1926.
-She was a Mexican writer principally known for the creation of the comic book character of Memín Pinguín and various telenovelas for Mexican television.
+She was a Mexican writer principally known for creating the comic book character of Memín Pinguín and various telenovelas for Mexican television.

-Vargas Dulché was born to parents Armando Vargas de la Maza and Josefina Dulché in Mexico City along with one sister, Elba.
-The family moved frequently and both girls change schools often.
-However, this brought Yolanda into contact with various elements of Mexican society, which would influence the creation of her literary characters later.
+Vargas Dulché was born to parents Armando Vargas de la Maza and Josefina Dulché in Mexico City, along with one sister, Elba.
+The family moved frequently, and both girls change schools often.
+However, this brought Yolanda into contact with various elements of Mexican society, which would later influence her literary characters' creation.
 These frequent moves included a stay in the United States with her sister for a short time before moving back to Mexico City permanently.
 To make ends meet, Vargas Dulché worked at several jobs.
-She collaborated with Emilio Azcárraga Vidaurreta on radio station XEW-AM singing songs by Agustín Lara, Pedro Vargas and Toña la Negra and then forming a duet with her sister called "Rubia y Morena" which sang with Agustín Lara.
+She collaborated with Emilio Azcárraga Vidaurreta on radio station XEW-AM, singing songs by Agustín Lara, Pedro Vargas, and Toña la Negra and then forming a duet with her sister called "Rubia y Morena," which sang with Agustín Lara.

-Her career as a writer began to supplement income from singing.
-She began her writing career as a way to supplement income for several newspapers, creating Memín Penguín in 1943.
-By 1960, she has successfully published several comic books, encouraging her husband to write as well.
-The two went on to create various successful telenovelas including Rubí, which has been redone for both television and film.
-In total Varga, Dulché published over sixty titles in both Mexico and abroad.
-While working as a writer she met her husband Guillermo de la Parra with whom she had five children including actress Emoé de la Parra and Manelick de la Parra.
+Her career as a writer began to supplement her income from singing.
+She began her writing career to supplement income for several newspapers, creating Memín Penguín in 1943.
+By 1960, she has successfully published several comic books, encouraging her husband to write.
+The two created successful telenovelas, including Rubí, which has been redone for both television and film.
+In total, Varga, Dulché published over sixty titles in both Mexico and abroad.
+While working as a writer, she met her husband Guillermo de la Parra, with whom she had five children, including actress Emoé de la Parra and Manelick de la Parra.

-She also has eleven grandchildren which include singers/actors Mané de la Parra and musician Alondra de la Parra.
+She also has eleven grandchildren, including singers/actors Mané de la Parra and musician Alondra de la Parra.
 With her husband, she had success as a writer, comic book illustrator, and producer of telenovelas and films.
-With her own money, she constructed an entire town, homes, schools, etc. in the state of Durango, which still exists.
+With her own money, she constructed an entire town, homes, schools, etc. in Durango, which still exists.
 She also created a chain of hotels in Mexico.
 Yolanda Vargas died on August 8, 1999, after finishing a short autobiography called Aroma del Tiempo.